ioccc-src/winner/1985/sicherman/README.md

-# The worst abuse of the C preprocessor
+# Worst abuse of the C preprocessor

 Col. G. L. Sicherman